nshimaza/thread-supervisor/README.md

 Only `OneForOne` and `OneForAll` restart strategy is supported.

+### Every actor has dedicated Haskell thread

+Unlike some of other actor implementations, each actor in this package has its own Haskell thread.
+It means every actor has dedicated stack for each.
+Thus calling blocking API in middle of message handling does *NOT* prevents other actor running.

+Some actor implementation give thread and stack to an actor only when it handles incoming message.
+In such implementation, actor has no thread and stack when it is waiting for next message.
+This maximizes scalability.
+Even though there are billions of actors, you only need *n* threads and stacks while you have *n* core processor.

+Downside of such implementation is it strictly disallows blocking operation in middle of message handling.
+In such implementation, calling blocking API in single threaded actor system causes entire actor system stalls until the blocking API returns.

+That doesn't happen in this package.
+Though you call any blocking API in middle of actor message handler, other Haskell threads continue running.

+Giving dedicated thread to each actor requires giving dedicated stack frame to each actor too.
+It consumes more memory than the above design.
+However, in Haskell it won't be a serious problem.
+These are the reason why.

+* In Haskell, size of stack frame starts from 1KB and grows as needed.
+* It can be moved by GC so no continuous address space is required at beginning.

+It is one of the greatest characteristic of GHC's runtime.
+This package decided to leverage it.

 ## Resource management

-The word *resource* in this context means object kept in runtime but not garbage collected such like file handles, network sockets, and threads.
-In Haskell, losing reference to those objects do *NOT* mean those objects will be closed or terminated.
+The word *resource* in this context means object kept in runtime but not garbage collected.
+For example, file handles, network sockets, and threads are resources.
+In Haskell, losing reference to those objects does *NOT* mean those objects will be closed or terminated.
 You have to explicitly close handles and sockets, terminate threads before you lose reference to them.

 This becomes more complex under threaded GHC environment.
 Under GHC, thread can receive asynchronous exception in any timing.
 You have to cleanup resources when your thread received asynchronous exception as well as in case of normal exit and synchronous exception scenario.

+This package does take care of threads managed by supervisor but you have to take care of any other resources.